raphamorim/ranza/readme.md

 > The npm butler

 Search all your requires in the project and manages what is missing in `package.json` file.
-Or rather: Search for unidentified dependencies in `package.json` and notifies you
+Or rather: Search for unidentified dependencies in `package.json` and notifies you.

-`Don't be shy, send a Pull Request`

-A ranza watch command example:
+A ranza **watch** command example:

 ![Ranza watch](docs/images/watch.gif)